Handsworth Secondary School

 Handsworth Secondary School is a high school in the district of North Vancouver, British Columbia, Canada, and part of School District 44 North Vancouver.
-As of September 2020, the school reported 1544 students enrolled in Grades 8–12, the largest school in the North Vancouver School District.
-On January 15, 2018, it was announced that construction of a new school to replace the existing 57 year old building is expected to start in 2019 and began operation on February 7, 2022.
+As of September 2025, the school reported 1,640 students enrolled in Grades 8–12, the largest school in the North Vancouver School District.
+On January 15, 2018, it was announced that construction of a new school to replace the existing 57 year old building was expected to start in 2019.
+The construction was delayed and started in March 2020.
+The new school began operation on February 7, 2022.

+The school has had trouble securing a sports field since its rebuild.
+A grass field opened in March 2024, though it was quickly closed again in June due to frequent flooding.
+The field re-opened for September 2024, though it still suffered from inundation during rainfall.
+In October 2025, construction began on a turf field, which is scheduled for completion in late 2026.

-Handsworth Secondary School within proximity to the Upper Mackay Creek Park.
+Handsworth Secondary School is within proximity to the Upper Mackay Creek Park.
 It is also located within 5 minutes' drive of Grouse Mountain to the north and the Capilano Suspension Bridge in the south.
 The school is accessible via Capilano Road, exit 14 off BC Highway 1.
-The nearest public transit routes are TransLink Buses #232 and #236 which stop at the corner of Capilano and Edgewood Road, a short walk from the school.
+The nearest public transit routes are TransLink Buses #232 and #236 which stop at the corner of Capilano and Handsworth Road, a short walk from the school.
+Bus route #246 is also reasonably accessible by crossing the Mackay Creek valley.

 Academics

 Handsworth offers courses in the humanities, sciences, language arts, business, marketing, fine and performing arts, textiles, woodwork, and computer technology.
-The performing arts program performs an original play every year and have recently moved their productions from the Cenennial community theatre into a new school theatre.
+The performing arts program performs an original play every year and have recently moved their productions from the Centennial community theatre into a new school theatre.

 Handsworth also offers several Advanced Placement courses and exams sittings annually.

 Athletics

-The school has teams in football, rugby union, rowing, wrestling, volleyball, field hockey, basketball, swimming, mountain biking and soccer.
+The school has teams in football, rugby union, wrestling, volleyball, field hockey, basketball, swimming, mountain biking and soccer.

 Every year, the Carson Graham Eagles football team play their rivals, the Handsworth Royals, in the Buchanan Bowl.
 The very first Buchanan Bowl was played in 1987 and is named after James Buchanan, a teacher and administrator who worked at both schools and died in 1986.

-Handsworth won the 2006 BC Senior Boys AAA Basketball Tournament after defeating Kitsilano Secondary School with a score of 82-65.
+Handsworth won the 2006 BC Senior Boys AAA Basketball Tournament after defeating Kitsilano Secondary School with a score of 82–65.
 Handsworth was led by former Los Angeles Lakers center Robert Sacre who was named MVP of the game.
 Sacre contributed 17 points, grabbed 12 rebounds, and blocked four shots that game.
 That season, he averaged 25 points, 12 rebounds, and four and a half blocks per game.
 This marks the only tournament victory for Handsworth.
 Since their lone championship, they’ve been to the tournament 5 more times placing 8th (2008), 9th (2013), and 4th (2020).